In the metaverse, we would be able to buy virtual outfits and roam the streets of virtual reality or turn up for concerts looking stylish.

 That’s a faster way to sign up?
 Isn’t it?
 I mean, who would want to spend the whole day on a sign-up form.

-Personal data, brands we interact with, products and services we purchase, places we go, videos we watch, things we search for, we can go on and on.
+Personal data, brands we interact with, products and services we purchase, places we go, videos we watch, things we search for—the list is endless.

-The amount of data and information we feed brands and social networks on the internet are scary.
+The amount of data and information we feed to brands and social networks on the internet is scary.

-One could conclude that “social media platforms feed off our thought,” then they send targeted ads our way,” because one way or the other, they have to make money.
+One could conclude that social media platforms ‘feed off our thoughts’ and then send targeted ads our way because, one way or another, they have to make money.

-The number of information companies would collect from us when we jump into the metaverse would be enormous.
+The amount of information companies would collect from us when we jump into the metaverse would be enormous.

 “…the metaverse would be able to track which song made me bob my head to the beat, whether and how I danced at the virtual show (the answer is awkward) and which avatars caught my eye.” – Tech Republic